knpuniversity/php-beginner-series/knpu/episode3/central-configuration.rst

     }

 Try out the contact page!
-Now that ``get_pets()`` queries the database, this shows that we have 2 pets.
+Now that ``get_pets()`` queries the database, this shows that we have 2 slobbery pets.

 Back in ``index.php``, remove the database stuff and uncomment out the line that calls ``get_pets()``::